robdevops/finbot/README.md

 ## Configuration Details

 ### Discord
-* We use Discord's Slack compatibility by appending `/slack` to the Discord webhook in the .env file:
+* We use Discord's Slack compatibility by appending `/slack` to the Discord webhook in the .env file.
+Example:
 ```
 discord_webhook='https://discord.com/api/webhooks/1009998000000000000/AbCdEfGhIjKlMnOpQrStUvWxYz-AbCdEfGhIjKlMn/slack'
 ```